MathWorks Foundation Inc

 - Support for Black Girls Code promoting diversity in tech

-Community Impact Evidence The foundation's partnership with Foundation for MetroWest, which distributed $285,000 to 57 nonprofits addressing family support, food insecurity, and youth development, demonstrates the foundation's commitment to organizations providing tangible community benefits in areas where MathWorks employees live and work.
+Community Impact Evidence The foundation's 2020 partnership with Foundation for MetroWest, which distributed $285,000 to 57 nonprofits addressing family support, food insecurity, and youth development, demonstrates the foundation's commitment to organisations providing tangible community benefits in areas where MathWorks employees live and work.

-Employee Connection The foundation's Staff-Driven Initiatives pillar suggests that organizations where MathWorks employees volunteer or have personal engagement may receive favorable consideration, particularly through the SDSS (Staff-Driven Social Support) program enabling employees to advocate for organizations they personally support.
+Employee Connection The foundation's Staff-Driven Initiatives pillar suggests that organisations where MathWorks employees volunteer or have personal engagement may receive favourable consideration, particularly through the SDSS (Staff-Driven Social Support) programme enabling employees to advocate for organisations they personally support.

 Reporting and Accountability The requirement for summary reports within 12 months indicates the foundation values accountability and measurable outcomes.
 Applications should clearly articulate how success will be measured and reported.